 Patients with prepubertal hypertrichosis typically present with widespread, diffuse involvement that becomes obvious and bothersome during childhood.
 Hair growth favors the face (especially the forehead, temples, and preauricular area), proximal extremities, and back.
 It is described as having an "inverted fir tree" pattern.
 It also features thick, bushy eyebrows and a low anterior hairline.

-Acquired generalized hypertrichosis presents with reversible, slow growth of terminal hairs over the forehead, temples, flexors, and trunk.
+Acquired generalized hypertrichosis presents with the reversible, slow growth of terminal hairs over the forehead, temples, flexors, and trunk.
 Patients will report a history of frequently implicated medications traumatic brain injury, or systemic disease (see etiology section for a complete list).

 In acquired hypertrichosis lanuginosa, fine lanugo hairs rapidly develop over the entire body.
 Mild forms localized to the face exist.
 Patients may report a history of malignancy.

 Several forms of congenital localized hypertrichosis exist.
 Hypertrichosis cubiti (hairy elbow syndrome) presents anywhere from birth to early childhood with hypertrichosis over the forearms and antecubital fossa.
 It is occasionally associated with short stature.
 Hairy palms and soles syndrome presents at birth.
 Hypertrichosis of the auricle presents during childhood or adolescence and favors males.
 Hypertrichosis of the eyebrows and nasal tip appear in adolescence.
-Anterior cervical hypertrichosis presents from birth to early childhood and is associated with a sensory and motor neuropathy, mental retardation, and hallux valgus.
+Anterior cervical hypertrichosis presents from birth to early childhood and is associated with sensory and motor neuropathy, mental retardation, and hallux valgus.
 Posterior cervical hypertrichosis appears at birth and is associated with kyphoscoliosis.

 Becker melanosis (nevus) presents as a patch of hyperpigmentation with irregular borders on the upper trunk.
 Typically, the hyperpigmentation appears during childhood, with hypertrichosis developing later in the second decade of life.
 Patients with Becker melanosis may have associated asymmetry of the extremities and hyperplasia or hypoplasia underlying the affected areas; ipsilateral mammary hypoplasia is a common finding in women).
 There are reports of Becker melanosis arising in the context of genitourinary abnormalities (SNUB syndrome; supernumerary nipples, uropathies, and Becker melanosis).
 Becker melanosis can also be associated with hemimaxillofacial dysplasia, which presents as unilateral maxillary enlargement manifesting as facial asymmetry, gingival hyperplasia, and hypoplastic teeth.